Zbahsoun/Election_Analysis/README.md

 ![This is an image](https://github.com/Zbahsoun/Election_Analysis/blob/main/Resources/Image%202.png)

-- The votes are divided by county as follow:
+- The votes and the percentage are divided by county as follow:

    - Jefferson: 10.5% (38,855)
    - Denver: 82.8% (306,055)